Moduli spaces and period mappings of genus one fibered K3 surfaces: Introduction

 A starting point for this paper is the observation that a choice of nonzero isotropic vector $e\in H^2(M;\Zb)$ determines a smooth section of \eqref{eq:kemetrics1}, and that in fact the following stronger result is true.

 \begin{proposition}[{\bf Metric $+$ isotropic vector $\rightsquigarrow$ complex structure}] Let $M$ be the K3 manifold.
 Fix a nonzero isotropic vector $e\in H^2(M;\Zb)$.
-Then every Ricci-flat metric $g$ on $M$ determines a unique complex structure $J_g$ on $M$ for which $g$ is K\"ahler-Einstein and $e$ is the class of a positive divisor.
+Then every Ricci-flat metric $g$ on $M$ determines a unique complex structure $J_g$ on $M$ for which $g$ is K\"ahler-Einstein and $e$ is the class of an effective divisor.
 This divisor can be chosen to be the sum of a smooth genus $1$ curve and a nonnegative linear combination of smooth genus $0$ curves. \end{proposition}

 See Section \ref{proof:prop:KE2} for a proof.
 Additional conditions are needed in order that $e$ be represented by a smooth genus $1$ curve.
-But if that is the case, then $e$ defines basepoint-free linear system of dimension $1$ (a copy of $\PP^1$), i.e., it gives rise to a genus one fibration $\pi: (M,J)\to S$ (where $S$ is a copy of $\PP^1$) such that $e$ is the Poincar\'e dual of the class of a fiber and (hence) $e$ is the image of the orientation class of $S$ under $\pi^*: H^2(S)\to H^2(M)$.
+But if that is the case, then $e$ defines a basepoint-free linear system of dimension $1$ (a copy of $\PP^1$), i.e., it gives rise to a genus one fibration $\pi: (M,J)\to S$ (where $S$ is a copy of $\PP^1$) such that $e$ is the Poincar\'e dual of the class of a fiber and (hence) $e$ is the image of the orientation class of $S$ under $\pi^*: H^2(S)\to H^2(M)$.